 Do think you should do something with wood pallets you see along the side of the road?
 Samantha Hartman does!
 The woodworker and author of Wood Pallet Wonders has been creative her entire life.
 Her favorite piece of advice, “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom,” inspired her to move across the country and take risks on a new woodworking shop.

 I understand you are a graphic designer by education, how did you know that you were a creative type?
 What inspired you to lead a creative life?

 I have always been creative.
 I was the ‘crafty one’ in class when I was little and my parents were always working on projects with my sister and me.
-My mom used to do craft shows and my dad was always building something in the garage, however I didn’t realize how much of a creative influence they played on me until I was writing the introduction for my book!
+My mom used to do craft shows and my dad was always building something in the garage.
+But I didn’t realize how much of a creative influence they played on me until I was writing the introduction for my book!
 It was always there, but I hadn’t really thought about it in depth until then.
 I enjoy graphic design, but was yearning for a more hands-on outlet, so I started my Etsy shop right after graduating.